barryclark/jekyll-now/_posts/2016-09-17-harry-potter-and-the-feminist-rant.md

 NOTES ON: Representations of Gender in the Harry Potter Series by Heilman and Donaldson

 - Only talks about female actions...
 Doesn’t value Hermione’s “cleverness” or intelligence (later describes it as a purely feminine trait)
-- Speaks of the book as if these characters are real people, but analyses them in a way that implies they are not (real women are more action-oriented??
+- Speaks of the book as if these characters are real people, but analyzes them in a way that implies they are not (real women are more action-oriented??
 Maybe not.
 These authors only think they should be.
 Perhaps they are blaming the book on this fact)
 - p.147 mentions Hermione helping Harry through her knowledge but never participating in adventures of her own (NO DUH!
 IT’S NOT CALLED HARRY POTTER AND HERMIONE GRANGER AND THE SOCERER’S STONE!)
 - The author JK Rowling is a person reflecting the values of the society she lives in.
 It is not her responsibility to change those very real attributes in a fictional story merely to serve some kind of idealistic purpose.
 The world of Harry Potter is not a utopia in many senses, including gender and stereotypes.
 - There is little way to know if these were conscious or unconscious decisions made by Rowling – her characters reflect society perhaps making them more relatable -> a quality that sells books to publishers (as does the pseudonym JK Rowling!)